MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-teb.md

 ---
-title: teb (WinDbg)
+title: "teb (WinDbg)"
-description: The teb extension displays a formatted view of the information in the thread environment block (TEB).
+description: "The teb extension displays a formatted view of the information in the thread environment block (TEB)."
 keywords: ["teb Windows Debugging"] ms.date: 05/23/2017
 topic_type: